EasyPost/easypost-node/README.md

 1. Update the version in the `package.json` file
 1. Update the `CHANGELOG` file
 1. Tag the release on GitHub
-1. Ensure that compiled assets (eg: ./easypost.js) are re-built and will be published with `npm run package`
-1. Publish the npm package with `npm publish`
+1. Publish the npm package with `npm publish` (this will build the project and run tests as a part of the process)

 ## Note on ES6 Usage